cjmoynihan/Tabled/readme.md

 Ratings are stored on the original 1-10 scale rather than pre-binarised.
-The swipe UI collects thumbs up/down, but collapsing the scale during `prepare` would freeze a modelling choice into the data; `to_implicit(threshold=)` does it at model time instead, where it can be tuned.
+The swipe UI collects thumbs up/down, but collapsing the scale during `prepare` would modify the ground truth's data; `to_implicit(threshold=)` does it at model time instead, where it can be tuned.

 ## Recommending

-Two models, both cached as artifacts because fitting is far too slow to happen per request:
+Two models, both cached because fitting is far too slow to happen each request:

 ```bash
 tabled fit --model item-item --holdout   # ~2 min, writes item_item.npz (14 MB)